Are you a graduate student conducting environment-economy research? Looking for funding to present your research at a conference?

 Consider applying for a Smart Prosperity Graduate Student Travel Award!

-The Travel Award Contest is now open
+The Travel Award Contest is now closed

 The Smart Prosperity Institute (SPI) offers travel awards for conference attendance on a competitive basis to current graduate students conducting environment-economy research of policy relevance for Canada.